Field guideLive data updated Jul 13, 2026

 Your renewal levers

 If a table-stakes capability is missing, that is your strongest lever.
-23.8% of the field already includes third-party platform integrations.
+33.3% of the field already includes lead generation & targeting.

 Dispersion is tight, so push on price, service and onboarding rather than raw features.